gruntjs/grunt-contrib-watch/README.md

 ##### interrupt ```boolean```

 As files are modified this watch task will spawn tasks in child processes.
-The default behavior will only spawn a new child process for tasks when the previous process has finished.
+The default behavior will only spawn a new child process per target when the previous process has finished.
 Set the `interrupt` option to true to terminate the previous process and spawn a new one upon later changes.

 Example:
 ``` javascript